First Fall Severe Weather Of The Season (Recap) | Weather.com

 It has been awhile since a more concentrated severe weather threat has been on the table.

-The key is to first be aware of the threat, when it could happen, and have a plan to seek safe shelter.
+The keys are to be aware of the threat, when it could happen, and have a plan to seek safe shelter.

 Have multiple ways of receiving severe weather watches and warnings from the National Weather Service, including from an app like The Weather Channel app, NOAA weather radio, or local TV and radio.